NoLtour/Uni-notes/(Year 1,2) SESA2024 Astronautics/10 Thermal control/black body emission.md

 &&&& T_{earth} &\approx \frac{2.898\times 10^{3}}{10} = 289.8K
 \end{align*}$$

-Once you get a value of the temperature of an object you can then go back to [[blackbody emission|Planks law]] and create a reasonably accurate emission spectrum for the object!
+Once you get a value of the temperature of an object you can then go back to [[black body emission|Planks law]] and create a reasonably accurate emission spectrum for the object!

 ### Total emission